-It can definitely be alarming to discover a huge block of ice in your AC!
+It can be alarming to discover a block of ice in your AC.
 Luckily, it’s not as scary as it looks.

-AC freezing is actually an incredibly common problem.
-Sometimes a frozen AC requires professional help, but you may even be able to repair it yourself depending on the source of the freeze!
+Air conditioners freezing over is actually a common problem.
+Sometimes a frozen AC requires professional help, but you may be able to repair it yourself depending on the cause of the freeze.

 How to Fix a Frozen AC

-The only way to get the ice out of your air conditioner is to shut it off and allow the ice time to melt.
+The only way to remove ice from your air conditioner is to shut it off and allow the ice time to melt.

-When your unit cycles on, that means freon is pumping through the evaporator coils – which means they’re pretty cold, and the ice won’t melt.
-You can either turn your system off, or you can set it to the “fan only” option.
-If your system does have the fan only option, definitely use that – it will help the evaporator coils dry off faster.
-It should take about 24 hours for the ice to melt, but it could be longer if you have a solid block on there!
+When your air conditioner is on, it is pumping freon through the evaporator coils, which means they’re going to stay cold and the ice won’t melt.
+You can turn your system off, or you can set it to the “FAN” option.
+If your system does have the fan only option, use that.
+It will help the evaporator coils dry off faster.
+It should take about 24 hours for the ice to melt, but it could be longer if it’s a solid block of ice.

-A solid block of ice can look really scary, but getting rid of that is going to be about the same as someone with a little bit of frost.
-The only difference is that while your ice is melting, you’ll want to keep an eye on your condensate drip pan.
-If your thermostat does not have a “fan only” option, note that you should take a towel or paper towels and dry off the evaporator coils and fins.
-If you have the fan, leaving that blowing for 24 to 48 hours.
+While the ice is melting, you’ll want to keep an eye on your condensate drip pan.
+If your thermostat does not have a fan only option, you should take a towel or paper towels and dry off the evaporator coils and fins.
+If you have the fan only option, you shouldn’t have to do anything other than leaving it blowing for 24 to 48 hours.

-It doesn’t make sense that such a small piece of paper could cause such a huge malfunction in your high-tech air conditioner.
-The reason why dirty filters cause freezes is that they lower the amount of air going through your system.
-Your AC is built to work only one way, at a specific balance of airflow and pressure.
-Just the right amount of water has to collect on the fins, for the perfect amount of air to pass over it so the drops drip just right into the condensation drip pan.
+Dirty air filters can cause your air conditioner to freeze by decreasing the amount of air going through your system.
+Your AC is designed to work with a specific balance of airflow and pressure.
+Just the right amount of water has to collect on the fins, for the perfect amount of air to pass over it, so the drops drip just right into the condensation drip pan.

-One slight change to this equation, like say less air passing over the fins because less air can get through your clogged filter, can completely throw your AC’s balance out of whack.
+One slight change to this equation, such as less air passing over the fins because less air can get through your clogged filter, can completely throw off your AC’s balance.
 When there isn’t enough air passing over the fins, the water droplets hang out on the metal for a little bit too long and turn into frost.

-If you have tried these remedies and your AC is still freezing, you may need the help of a professional.
-Luckily these are not major, or expensive repairs – but they are generally a little too complicated for the DIYer to handle.
-Another common cause of freezing is if the refrigerant level is too low.
-The reason this causes freezes is all because of the pesky chemical freon.
-Freon is the refrigerant used to cool the evaporator coils in your AC.
+Another common cause of freezing is the refrigerant level being too low.
+Freon is another name for the refrigerant used to cool the evaporator coils in your AC.
 As a chemical, it is very sensitive and can change states of matter very quickly.
-For example, freon could be a liquid that is boiling or not boiling at the same temperature – but with different pressure.
-The pressure inside of your AC depends on your system having the perfect amount of air flow.
-We talked about how a clogged filter can mess up the air flow, and change the pressure a little bit earlier.
+For example, freon could be a liquid that is boiling or not boiling at the same temperature, depending on pressure.
+The pressure inside of your AC is determined by airflow.

-When the refrigerant is too low, that means that the pressure inside of the little tubes the freon travels through will also be too low.
-When the pressure is low, the freon is colder than usual when it gets to the “super cooling” stage just before being run through your evaporator coils.
-This makes the evaporator coils extra cold, and causes the water to freeze!
-Measuring the pressure, and the level of refrigerant in your system takes some special tools – so you’re best to leave that to the professionals.
+When refrigerant levels are too low, that means that the pressure inside of the tubes the freon travels through will also be too low.
+When the pressure is low, the freon is colder than usual when it gets to the cooling stage just before being run through your evaporator coils.
+This makes the evaporator coils extra cold and can cause the water to freeze.
+Measuring the pressure and the level of refrigerant in your system takes some special tools, so it’s best to leave that to the professionals.

 Another common reason for AC freezes can be an issue with your fan.
-That might sound concerning, but don’t worry!
-Fans just get dinged, and worn as they’re used.
+That might sound concerning, but don’t worry.
+Fans can get dinged or worn out through normal use and operation.
 Sometimes a larger object travels through your system and it can knock the AC fan out of balance.

 An HVAC professional will be able to tell you if your fan is running properly, and get it back to spinning level.